pinecone-io/box-pinecone-sample/README.md

 # Box and Pinecone Integration Sample

 This project demonstrates how to integrate Box and Pinecone via a python script.
-This coincidies with a blog post on Medium.
-Please see that posting for more insurtuctions on information.
+This coincides with a blog post on Medium.
+Please see that posting for more insructuctions on how to use this solution.

 ## Setup